 Barbecue Wood Suppliers

 You should be able to get good quality smoke wood locally.
-Many hardware stores sell chunks, chips, and planks.
+Many hardware stores and sporting goods stores sell chunks, chips, and planks.
 Some manufacturers like Weber and Char-Broil sell aluminum pans with perforated covers and the wood flavor of your choice.
 Kingsford makes a compressed wood briquet.

 A great source is a local cabinet maker or flooring installer.
 They often have a wide range of delectable scraps of kiln dried, tight grained chunks, chips, and sawdust.
 You want hardwoods like oak, cherry, and maple.
 If you thank them with a slab of ribs now and then you might have a lifetime supply of free wood.
 Just make sure the wood is pure, untreated, and unstained.

 If you want logs, there are also usually small companies selling to homes with fireplaces.
 They usually sell wood in cords and face cords.
 A cord is 128 cubic feet or a neatly stacked pile perhaps 4' high, 8' long, and 4' deep (usually cut into 2' lengths).
 A face cord is 1/3 of a cord, about 42 cubic feet, perhaps 4' high, 2' deep, and 5' long.